 Eating out at the restaurant costs around $15-$20 for two.
 A cup of latte costs $3-$4.
 In more simple cafes that sell khachapuri, we pay around $5-$7 for two (excluding drinks.)

 The price of wine pleasantly surprises.
 Frankly speaking, it is difficult to try bad wine in Georgia.
 It may not impress you because of the taste, but the quality is always high.

 The bottle of wine in a store starts from 10 GEL (unpretentious Saperavi or Tsinandali) or $4.
 Starting from 25 GEL ($10) you can indulge in a Kvevri wine (an old method of wine production in huge earthen vessels buried in the ground.)

 If you are looking to secure an apartment in Tbilisi for the long term, it may be a tad challenging to find it anywhere close to the Old part of Tbilisi.
 For the most part, owners rent it out on Airbnb starting from $30 per night and make much more money through a daily rent than a monthly one.

 But, you don’t really want to make a base right in the center anyways.
 It is always noisy, crowded and more polluted.

 Vake and Avlabari would be closer to the center.
-There, the price for a really nice spacious and comfortable apartment with recently made renovation starts from $450.
+There, the price for a really nice spacious and comfortable apartment with recently made renovation starts from $400.
 For this money, you can get a beautiful one-bedroom flat.
 Of course, there are cheaper flats too, they are just smaller and more basic.

 Just keep in mind that after the collapse of the Soviet Union, there is no central heating in Georgia.
 Everyone keeps his place warm as he can.